 For example, it connects a customer with a question about an unfamiliar account charge to the billing department as opposed to an HR representative who is unable to access a customer’s account history.

-Skills-based routing is also utilized is a sales environment.
+Skills-based routing is also utilized in a sales environment.

-It sends a potential customer who clicked on an ad prior to calling to the representative with the greatest knowledge of that specific product (or the highest sales closure rate.)
+It sends a potential customer who clicked on an ad before calling to the representative with the greatest knowledge of that specific product (or the highest sales closure rate.)

 Least Occupied Routing

 Least occupied routing, sometimes called most idle routing, connects the inbound call to the agent that has had the least amount of activity or calls that day.

 This is especially helpful for customer service and support departments, as it prevents individual representatives from getting overburdened with calls.

 Round Robin Routing

-System administrators create a business VoIP algorithm for managing incoming calls to the sales department, creating a more equitable sales department.
+System administrators create a business VoIP algorithm for managing incoming calls to the sales team, creating a more equitable sales department.